eclipse-che/che/selenium/che-selenium-test/README.md

     --failed-tests                      Rerun failed tests that left after the previous try --regression-tests                  Rerun regression tests that left after the previous try --rerun [ATTEMPTS]                  Automatically rerun failing tests.
-                                        Default attempts number is 2.
+                                        Default attempts number is 1.
     --compare-with-ci [BUILD NUMBER]    Compare failed tests with results on CI server.
-                                        Default build is latest.
+                                        Default build is the latest.

 Other options:
     --debug                             Run tests in debug mode